ja-thomas/ja-thomas.github.io/index.md

 ## Open Source Software

-I actively contribute to open source developement, most projects are R based and can be found on [github](https://github.com/ja-thomas).
+I actively contribute to open source development, most projects are R based and can be found on [github](https://github.com/ja-thomas).

 Project | Description